Deepcut: Economy

-Deepcut is a major training base of the British army employing 441 persons at the time of the 2011 census.
-Its trainee-level and logistics military community accounts for 31.4% of the engaged workforce.
+Deepcut had a major training base of the British army employing 441 persons at the time of the 2011 census.
+Its trainee-level and logistics military community accounted for 31.4% of the engaged workforce.

 The only other sectors of employment in 2001 with more than 100 workers were Wholesale and Retail Trade; Repair of Motor Vehicles and Motor Cycles and Human Health and Social Work and Activities.